Winery

 Chardonnay | Saint-Aubin, Burgundy

 Lamy farms four small parcels on the white limestone soils of Les Chataigners.
 Tucked up at the far end of the village, this sheltered site is Lamy’s highest and coolest vineyard, with vines planted in 1990 and 2008.
 The fruit was whole-bunch pressed and naturally fermented before being raised in older barrels.
 Perennially this one of the Côte’s most impressive Bourgogne-level whites.
-Take that to the bank in 2018.
-“Bursting with scents of pear, peach, beeswax and white flowers, the 2
+“Unwinding in the glass with notes of white flowers, citrus zest, freshly baked bread, iodine and

 Domaine Hubert Lamy Saint-Aubin La Princée 2019